 Revised ROE (Sixth) Compliance Filing (-014).
-On December 20, 2021, in response to the requirements of the Mystic ROE Allegheny Order, and subject to the outcome of the pending Federal Court appeals (see Section XVI), Mystic filed yet another revised COS Agreement.
+Still pending is Mystic's December 20, 2021 filing in response to the requirements of the Mystic ROE Allegheny Order.
 The sixth compliance filing revised (i) the Cost of Common Equity figures from 9.33% to 9.19%, for both Mystic 8&9 and Everett Marine Terminal ("Everett"), and (ii) the stated Annual Fixed Revenue Requirements for both the 2022/23 and 2023/24 Capacity Commitment Periods.
 Comments on the sixth compliance filing were due on or before January 10, 2022; none were filed.
 The Sixth Compliance Filing is pending before the FERC.

 First CapEx Info.
 Filing.
-On September 15, 2021, Mystic submitted, as required by orders in this proceeding and Sections I.B.1.i. and II.6.of Schedule 3A of the COS Agreement ("Protocols"), its informational filing to provide support for the capital expenditures and related costs that Mystic projects will be collected as an expense between June 1, 2022 to December 31, 2022 ("First CapEx Projects Info.
+On September 15, 2021, Mystic submitted, as required by orders in this proceeding and Sections I.B.1.i. and II.6. of Schedule 3A of the COS Agreement ("Protocols"), its informational filing to provide support for the capital expenditures and related costs that Mystic projects will be collected as an expense between June 1, 2022 to December 31, 2022 ("First CapEx Projects Info.
 Filing").
-Formal challenges to the September 15 filing were submitted by the Eastern New England Customer-Owned Systems ("ENECOS") and NESCOE.
-Comments on the formal challenges were due on or before November 17, 2021, and Mystic responded on November 17 asserting that that the challenges should be rejected without further procedures.
-ENECOS and
+Formal challenges to the